SCOPE OF DATA PROTECTION LAWS RELEVANT TO CROSS-BORDER INVESTIGATIONS

 The PIPL in essence provides an omnibus rulebook for those who process the personal information of individuals located in China, regardless of whether those processors of personal information are in China themselves or are outside China.

-The PIPL will establish a new comprehensive regulatory framework for personal information protection in China, significantly changing China’s current data privacy regulatory landscape.
-In the meantime, the implementation of a number of provisions under the PIPL remains contingent on the further implementation of rules which are anticipated to be promulgated in the coming months, and requires clarification and guidance from the Chinese regulators.
-Therefore, we expect that China’s data privacy regime will continue to evolve quickly, a fact local and international business operators are now well aware of.
+The PIPL establishes a new comprehensive regulatory framework for personal information protection in China, significantly changing China’s current data privacy regulatory landscape.
+In the meantime, we observe that the Chinese regulators have recently been picking up pace in perfecting the data privacy regime and carrying forward the implementation of a number of provisions under the PIPL by publishing detailed implementation rules.
+Some of these implementation rules have been put into effect, and some are still in public consultation.
+We expect that China’s data privacy regime will continue to evolve quickly, a fact local and international business operators are now well aware of.

 After the promulgation of the PIPL, other laws and regulations regulating the collection and processing of personal data in China will still be effective unless specifically repealed.
 However, it is expected that the interpretation and implementation of those laws and regulations will be aligned with that of the PIPL or be amended to be consistent with the latter.